Evaluation of post-hoc interpretability methods in time-series classification: Introduction

-In summary, the new synthetic family of datasets, along with the novel interpretability evaluation metrics just outlined address the following key points: \begin{enumerate} \item The necessity for a robust and quantifiable approach to evaluate and rank interpretability methods' performance over different neural-network architectures trained for the classification of time series.
-Our approach addresses the issues found in the literature by providing an evaluation of interpretability methods independent of human judgement~\cite{jacovi2020towards}, using an occluded dataset~\cite{samek2016evaluating}, and without a retrained model~\cite{hooker_benchmark_2019}. \item The need for a quantitative approach to assess the overlap between a human expert and a neural network in terms of data interpretation.
-We call this aspect \textit{human-machine interpretability}. \item The lack of a synthetic family of datasets with tunable complexity that can be used to assess the performance of interpretability methods, and that is able to reproduce time-series classification tasks of arbitrary complexity. \end{enumerate}
+In summary, the approach proposed and the new synthetic dataset we just outlined address the following points: \begin{enumerate} \item The necessity for a robust and quantifiable approach to evaluate and rank interpretability methods' performance over different neural-network architectures trained for the classification of time series.
+Our approach addresses the issues found in the literature by providing novel quantitative metrics for the evaluation of interpretability methods independent of human judgement~\cite{jacovi2020towards}, using an occluded dataset~\cite{samek2016evaluating}, and without retraining the model~\cite{hooker_benchmark_2019}. \item The lack of a synthetic dataset with tunable complexity that can be used to assess the performance of interpretability methods, and that is able to reproduce time-series classification tasks of arbitrary complexity.
+We note that our synthetic dataset differs from \cite{ismail_benchmarking_2020}, as the neural network must learn the time dependencies in the data.
+In addition, the dataset encodes a-priori knowledge of the discriminative features, in analogy to the BlockMNIST synthetic dataset~\cite{shah2021input}.
+Finally, the classification task is multivariate by design, since the neural network must learn at least two features to predict the correct class.
+The latter is a desirable property, as real-world datasets are commonly multivariate. \end{enumerate}

 This paper is organized as follows.
 In section ~\ref{sec:results}, we present the key results.
-In section~\ref{sec:discussion} we discuss the results and summarise the main conclusions.
-In methods, we outline the new approach to interpretability evaluation for time series classification, including the new family of synthetic datasets and the novel metrics.
+In section~\ref{sec:discussion}, we discuss the results and summarise the main conclusions.
+In methods, we outline the new approach to interpretability evaluation for time series classification, including the novel method used to maintain a constant distribution between the training and evaluation sets (methods~\ref{sec:model_training}), the new metrics (methods~\ref{sec:interpretability}), and the synthetic dataset (methods~\ref{sec:datasets}).